dqh725/cheeger.blog/_posts/2016-05-22-welcome-to-jekyll.markdown

 ---
 layout: post
-title:  "Rules of markdown"
+title:  "rules of markdown"
-tags: programming
+tags: general
 ---

 Inline \`code\` has \`back-ticks around\` it.